 In music, an interval is the distance between two sounds, measured in terms of tones and semitones.
-In our tempered system, perfected by Johann Sebastian Bach in the XVII° century, there are 7 “natural” sounds, so called because notated without any alteration sign, plus 5 altered ones; the distance between each of these twelve sounds is called semitone.
+In our tempered system, perfected by Johann Sebastian Bach in the XVII° century, there are 7 “natural” sounds, notated without any alteration sign, plus 5 altered ones, and the smallest interval between these twelve sounds is called semitone.

 A) NOMENCLATURE AND ALTERATIONS